User Reference

 -

-–Can either be a string with isotope ratios seperated by a
+strings–Can either be a string with isotope ratios seperated by a

-or a sequence of strings. -
+,or a sequence of strings. -

-the suffix part of each isotope string is ignored. -
+Truethe suffix part of each isotope string is ignored. -

 Source code in simple/utils.py

-create_legend(ax, outside=False, outside_margin=0.01, **kwargs)
+create_legend(ax, outside=False, outside_margin=0.01, kwargs=None)

 Add a legend to a plot.